Chad Moeller: New York Yankees

-On November 27, 2007, Moeller signed a Minor League contract with an invitation to spring training with the Washington Nationals.
-He was released by the Nationals on March 10, 2008, and signed a minor league contract with the New York Yankees the same day.
+He signed a minor league contract with the New York Yankees on the same day he left the Nationals.
 The Yankees purchased his contract on April 14 following injuries to Jorge Posada and José Molina.
-On April 25, 2008, he was designated for assignment because it had been thought that Posada would be able to play through his injury.
+On April 25, he was designated for assignment because it had been thought that Posada would be able to play through his injury.
 Posada, however, was placed on the 15-day disabled list on April 28, and the Yankees added Moeller back to the active roster upon clearing assignment waivers on April 30.
-He remained on the active roster following Posada's return from the disabled list, but was again designated for assignment on July 31 following the acquisition of Iván Rodríguez.
+He remained on the active roster following Posada's return from the disabled list and appeared at first base and third base for the first time in his career.

+Moeller was again designated for assignment on July 31 following the acquisition of Iván Rodríguez.
 He cleared waivers and returned to Triple-A Scranton.
-While with the Yankees, Moeller played third and first base twice each, the first time in his career he played a position other than catcher.
-Moeller rejoined the Yankees on September 1, when the rosters expanded from 25 to 40.
-Moeller became a free agent after the season.
+Moeller rejoined the Yankees on September 1, when the rosters expanded.